SJLennon/IBM-i-RPG-Free-CLP-Code/README.md

 # RPGLE free format, SQL and CLP Code for the IBM i

+More developers are learning about the **IBM i** as a wonderful business platform.
+(It was formerly known as the **AS/400**.)

-This repository contains *working* example code, using RPGLE free-format, enbedded SQL and CLP for the IBM i
+This repository contains *working* example code, using RPGLE free-format, enbedded SQL and CLP for the IBM i.

-My intent is to provide real programs that help you learn, or improve your current understanding, and which you can adapt to you needs.
+My intent is to provide real programs that help you learn and/or improve your current understanding.
+Explore and adapt the code to your needs.
+Some of the code may be of use "as is" but no guarantee is provided.

-More developers are learning about the **IBM i** as a wonderful business platform. ( It was formerly known as the **AS/400**.)
+**Each folder has its own ReadMe with additional infomation/documentation.**

 Feel free to provide comments and feedback as issues.

-**Each folder has its own ReadMe with additional infomation/documentation.**

 ## Copy_Mbrs